MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation: Experimental Setup

 \subsubsection{DiMSUM}

-The DiMSUM test set consists of a mixture of online reviews, tweets and TED Talks which have been annotated with MWEs information.
+The DiMSUM data consists of online reviews, tweets and TED Talks which have been annotated with MWEs and other information.
 There are 4799 sentences in the training set, and 1000 in the test set.
-As with the PARSEME data, we use 10\% of the train data as our dev set.
-Because most noun phrases are marked as MWEs in DiMSUM, when evaluating on DiMSUM we also add a rule-based detector which marks consecutive nouns as MWEs.
+Because noun phrases are marked as MWEs in DiMSUM, when evaluating on DiMSUM our pipeline also marks consecutive nouns as MWEs.

-\subsubsection{WSD Evaluation}
+\subsection{WSD Evaluation}